 |This must have been pretty before it began to fade away.|

 As for Tom’s options…oh, it was frightening.
-As we sipped our tap water, I asked Tom is we should leave as he perused the menu, not finding a single item befitting his picky taste buds.
+As we sipped our tap water, I asked Tom if we should leave as he perused the menu, not finding a single item befitting his picky taste buds.

 Now, I’ll admit, as he will also, he is a very picky eater.
 But, all he wanted was a decent Beef Bolognaise with some crusty bread.
 We’ve been to Italian restaurants all over the world for such a meal.

 Nope.
 Saltimbocca had Bolognaise but no beef.
 No beef sauce.
-No beef meat balls.
+No beef meatballs.
 The meat was ground turkey and pork as were the meatballs.
 The only other option for him was that $35 New York steak.
 We still had two beautifully meaty New York steaks in the freezer that I’d purchased at Safeway in Kihei for less than $8 each.

 |Soon, we’ll return to this tree to see what these white balls may become if they open.|